uavaustin/hawk-eye/_sources/index.rst.txt

    :caption: Contents:

-An Application to Detect Ground-Based Targets
+An Application to detect Ground-Based targets.

 Structure
 ~~~~~~~~~~~~~~~~~~~~~~